 League City encouraged public participation through public meetings and public hearings for the CDBG program and the non-CDBG-funded activities in the primary CDBG Target Area - the Main Street/Park Avenue area.
 The development of the overall improvement plan was centered around a number of public meetings, stakeholder meetings, and consultations with professional planning and engineering consultants.
 Within the scope of the Main Street improvement plan is the CDBG infrastructure and facility focus.
 Specific to CDBG funding in the area, the City conducted extensive activities in 2017 during the development of the PY 2017-2021 Consolidated Plan.
-For the PY 2019 Annual Action Plan, the City hosted two public hearings, both advertised in the general circulation newspaper, on the City's website, and at the City Hall bulletin board.
+For the PY 2021 Annual Action Plan, the City hosted two public hearings, both advertised in the general circulation newspaper in English and Spanish, on the City's website, and at the City Hall bulletin board at least 72 hours before the hearings.
+The first public hearing, which also included a pre-application workshop for interested public service agencies, was a hybrid meeting of in-person and virtual.
+The second public hearing, conducted after the relaxation of COVID restrictions, was inperson.
+Both were held at a time when working and non-working residents could attend and in a central location, with ample parking, adequate accessibility, and immediately adjacent to the City's primary Target Area.
 Additionally, the 30-day public comment period was advertised in a like manner.
 The City Council agendas are posted online and at City Hall at least 72 hours before the meeting.
 The agenda item for the approval of the Annual Action Plan was included in the agenda items, giving interested parties the opportunity to attend the meeting and voice their concerns or opinions prior to the vote.
 The City is striving to include more CDBG information and solicit more resident participation through its municipal access channel.